JohannesOehm/FhirExtinguisher/README.md

 The returned bundle(s) are evaluated against the FHIRPath expressions using the HAPI FHIRPath engine, and returned to the client.

+## Download
+You can download pre-compiled binaries in the Release-section of the [Gitlab](https://imigitlab.uni-muenster.de/published/fhirextinguisher/-/releases)!

 ## Building
-**Note that you can download pre-compiled binaries in the Release-section of the [Gitlab](https://imigitlab.uni-muenster.de/published/fhirextinguisher/-/releases)**!

 Requirements: **Java 8, npm 6.13.x**

 Use `./gradlew shadowJar` to compile the project.
 The resulting .jar file will be in `/build/libs/`.